Jump to content

 • Android Chrome 100+

-Legacy IIFE package (dist/legacy/vidply.min.js) – for support of older browsers.
+Legacy IIFE package (dist/legacy/vidply.min.js) – to support older browsers.

 • Chrome 80+